Is the essence of a quantum game captured completely in the original classical game?: Random mixed strategies in quantum Prisoner's Dilemma

-If Alice uses $I$, the identity operator, with probability $p$ and $X$ with probability $(1 - p)$ and Bob uses these operators with probability $q$ and $(1 - q)$, respectively.
+If Alice uses $Q$, the quantum strategy, with probability $p$ and $M$ with probability $(1 - p)$ and Bob uses these operators with probability $q$ and $(1 - q)$, respectively.
 Then the final density matrix of the bipartite system takes the form:

 Here $\rho_{in}=|\psi_{in}\rangle\langle\psi_{in}|$.
 The payoff operators for Alice and Bob are defined as

 The payoff functions for Alice and Bob are the mean values of the above operators, i.e.,